multisensorylb/stats506/README.md

 ### Choose control variables

 There are some studies show that some genetic factors may affect blood pressure.
-However, in this topic we may want to focus on the influence of diet habbit, age and waist size on blood pressure.
+However, in this project we may want to focus on the influence of diet habits, age and waist size on blood pressure.
 We may want to treat race, gender BMI etc. as control variables.
 But, currently, we are interested in studying moderation and mediation effects, which might not require control variables that need to be explicity stated as part of the model.